Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 }
 ```

-When using this custom credential type, it is the caller's responsibility to ensure that the token is valid and contains the correct claims needed to authenticate calls from the particular service client.
-For instance in the above case the token must have the scope "https://vault.azure.net/.default" to authorize calls to Azure Blob Storage.
+When using this custom credential type, it's the caller's responsibility to ensure the token is valid and contains the correct claims needed to authenticate calls from the particular service client.
+In the preceding case, the token must have the scope `https://vault.azure.net/.default` to authorize calls to Azure Blob Storage.

 ### Authenticating with MSAL Directly

-Some applications already use the `@azure/msal-node` or `@azure/msal-browser` to authenticate portions of their application.
+Some applications already use the [@azure/msal-node][msal_node_npm] or [@azure/msal-browser][msal_browser_npm] package to authenticate portions of their application.
 In these cases, the application might want to use the same to authenticate Azure SDK clients, to take advantage of the token caching the MSAL client application is doing, and preventing unnecessary authentication calls.

 #### Authenticating with the @azure/msal-node Confidential Client

-In this example the [ConfidentialClientApplicationCredential](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md) is constructed with an instance of `ConfidentialClientApplication` it then implements `getToken()` using the `acquireTokenByClientCredential()` method to acquire a token.
+In this example, the [ConfidentialClientApplicationCredential](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md) is constructed with an instance of `ConfidentialClientApplication` it then implements `getToken()` using the `acquireTokenByClientCredential()` method to acquire a token.

 You'll need to install the [@azure/msal-node][msal_node_npm] and the the [@azure/core-auth][core_auth] package for this sample.

-> For more information about MSAL for Node.js, please refer to [the README of the `@azure/msal-node` package][msal_node_readme].
+> For more information about MSAL for Node.js, see [the README of the `@azure/msal-node` package][msal_node_readme].
-> For more information about working with the Confidential Client of MSAL, please refer to [Initialization of MSAL (Node.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md).
+> For more information about working with the Confidential Client of MSAL, see [Initialization of MSAL (Node.js)](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/master/lib/msal-node/docs/initialize-confidential-client-application.md).

 ```ts
 import { TokenCredential, AccessToken } from "@azure/core-auth";